Nate Lowe Player Props: Rangers vs. Marlins

 Nate Lowe At The Plate

-- Lowe has had at least one RBI in 38.9% of his games this year (42 of 108), with more than one RBI 13 times (12.0%).
-He has also accounted for three or more of his team's runs in three contests.
+- Lowe has picked up an RBI in 38.5% of his games this season, with more than one RBI in 11.9% of his games.
+He has also driven in three or more runs in three contests.

-- He has scored in 47.2% of his games this year, with more than one run scored in 13.9%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.